SoloFinanceHub

 Pure proposal software with tracking, templates, and e-signatures.
 Shows when clients open, view, and re-read your proposal.
 The analytics are addictive.

 Best for: Freelancers who send 10+ proposals per month and want conversion analytics.
+Also great for agencies and freelancers who’ve already invested in other tools for invoicing and accounting.

 4. Google Docs — Best Free Option ($0)